pali101/micropay-agents/README.md

 This architecture enables a true pay-as-you-go model, where users or autonomous AI agents pay incrementally for each data unit or API call as consumed.

+## Use Case

+Micropay-Agents is perfect for granular, on-demand scenarios such as:
+- Pay-per-query DeFi dashboards or data analytic APIs.
+- Pay-as-you-go access to Web3 account intelligence, oracle feeds, or other metered services.
+- AI agents or IoT devices making autonomous, trackable data purchases in programmable economic flows.

+A concrete example now implemented is the integration with the **1inch Portfolio API**, which enables users to pay incrementally for real-time, on-demand DeFi portfolio data fetched for arbitrary Ethereum addresses.
+With the integration of the 1inch Portfolio API, users can access detailed DeFi portfolio data for any Ethereum address, paying incrementally for each request through **secure, gasless, off-chain hashchain micropayments**.
+This implementation demonstrates a practical use of pay-as-you-go DeFi data APIs, as envisioned by the ETHGlobal Unite DeFi Hackathon.

 ## Architecture Diagram

 ![Micropay Agents Architecture](docs/architecture.png)